ms-iot/content/en-US/win10/samples/arduino-wiring/DCMotor.md

 #Arduino Wiring DC Motor Sample

-DC motors are some of the basic elements of a maker's toolbox.
+A DC motor is one of the basic elements of a maker's toolbox.
 Whether you're driving autonomous robots or spinning a cooling fan, a DC motor is a relatively simple way to accomplish your task!
 In this sample, we'll use pulse-width modulation (PWM) to vary the speed of a motor.

 ##Components